yamikazoo/EEG-ML-Emotion-Classifier/README.md

    ```shell
    python -m venv .venv
    ```
-2. Activate the virtual environment
+2. Activate the virtual environment (this may take a while on CSIL)

     **macOS / Linux**
    ```shell